mlurbe97/Learning-to-play-the-Piano-with-a-Python-Bot/README.md

 ### PIANO PLAYING BOT

 - Program *pianoPlayPi.py* is the program to play with Servo motors.
-- Folder  *partitures* contains example music sheets to play with previous program.
+- Folder  *music_sheets* contains example music sheets to play with previous program.
 - **Actual version of the code supports only multiple notes with same tempo in the same thread.
 Multi-thread is supported for simulate two virtual hands with their own music sheet.
 Additionally, the actual implementation corresponds to two notes for each servo motor because the actual prototype doesn't have enough space between piano keys.**

 ### VIRTUAL PIANO